New Premium Course (November 2019)

-I’m not going to add points to the other side, as we’ll eventually Mirrors the selected sketch curves about a selected sketch line.
-Select the curves to mirror then select the line to mirror about. this left side, ensuring that the heart shape is symmetrical.
+I’m not going to add points to the other side, as we’ll eventually Makes a mirrored copy of selected faces, features, bodies, or components at equal distances across a plane.
+Select the objects to mirror then the plane to mirror around.
+More this left side, ensuring that the heart shape is symmetrical.

 I’ll now activate the Fit Point Spline tool by right-clicking and selecting the sketch marking menu.
 Then, I’ll select the Fit Point Spline option that’s located to the right.